City of Franklin's Sewage Treatment Plant Can Reduce Phosphorus Pollution

 City of Franklin's Ability to Reduce Phosphorus Pollution

 High levels of nutrients like phosphorus are a problem for water quality and public health.
 Too much phosphorus can cause algal blooms, including toxic blue-green algae, which can cause health and environmental problems.
 CLICK HERE to learn more about the potential dangers of algal blooms.

-As a result of your efforts, Franklin’s sewer permit now contains an action level that requires Franklin to report to TDEC When its total monthly phosphorus discharge is greater than an average level of 1.3 mg/L during that month.
-When Franklin exceeds that action level, it must report to TDEC and analyze and refine its operations to reduce total phosphorus levels to below the action level, but without expending significant capital.
+The only so-called “requirement” in the permit is an “action level” that calls on Franklin to report to TDEC when its total monthly phosphorus discharge is greater than an average level of 1.3 mg/L during that month.
+When Franklin exceeds that action level, it is not a violation of the permit, but Franklin must report to TDEC and analyze and refine its operations to reduce total phosphorus levels to below the action level.
 The permit also now requires Franklin to submit an annual report on its efforts to optimize its plant to reduce nutrient pollution.

 For many years, the Harpeth Conservancy has been concerned that the Franklin sewage treatment plant was not being operated as efficiently as it could be or in compliance with legal requirements.
 In 2014 the Harpeth Conservancy was forced to file a citizen suit under the federal Clean Water Act when Franklin rebuffed attempts to resolve issues amicably (citizen suit available HERE).
 The Harpeth Conservancy raised a number of issues in that action, including repeated sewer overflows and Franklin’s failure to submit a nutrient optimization report as required by the discharge permit for the plant.
 We successfully settled that case, resulting in a number of improvements in the operations of the Franklin sewer plant.